ellcrane/will-it-close/README.md

 <img src="images/2_the_problem.png" width="600"/>
 I thought that if I could accurately predict restaurant closure, that would provide valuable information to stakeholders, such as investors, that need a risk assessment of a restaurant.
 The closing probability predictions were made on restaurant data from May 2018 and deployed at [www.willitclose.com](www.willitclose.com)

+If you would like to repeat this project on your computer, read "DIRECTIONS.MD"

 ## Overview
 - Data sources:
 	- Yelp academic dataset